Folies Bergere at The Tropicana Hotel Las Vegas: Background

 Las Vegas Folies Bergere showgirls at the Tropicana Hotel from matchbook.

-Showgirls were typically 5’10"-6’2"(178-188 cm) tall, donned 2-4-inch (5-10 cm)high heeled shoes, headdresses nearing 4 feet (120 cm) tall, and backpacks that supported the tropical plumage display up to a 10-foot (3 m) wingspan weighing upwards of 65 pounds (30 kilo).
+Showgirls were typically 5’10"-6’2" (178-188 cm) tall, donned 2-4-inch (5-10 cm) high heeled shoes, headdresses nearing 4 feet (120 cm) tall, and backpacks that supported the tropical plumage display up to a 10-foot (3 m) wingspan.
 Showgirls needed to have both a dancer's gracefulness and athlete's strength as they showcased their poise by descending the grand staircases and circumnavigating the stage effortlessly with an alluring smile.

 Many of the productions and individual scenes had themes based on historical periods.
 The costumes, sets, and dance styles were researched using museum exhibits along with consultations with experts in garment design and construction techniques.
 The period apparel was then interpreted and modified to allow for dance movements.

-Jerry Jackson, Folies Bergere director, donated costume sketches, original music compositions, newspaper clippings, photographs and other memorabilia to the UNLV Special Collections that are cited in this article and are available for public viewing on request.
-Jackson also contributed several costumes to the Nevada State Museum.
-Museum exhibitions have offered a peek behind the velvet curtain presenting costumes, archival photographs, and design renderings.
+Jerry Jackson, Folies Bergere director from 1975-2009, donated costume sketches, original music compositions, newspaper clippings, photographs and other memorabilia to the UNLV Special Collections that are cited in this article and are available for public viewing on request.
+The Tropicana Hotel and Casino donated the show's surviving costume stock to the Nevada State Museum, Las Vegas in 2015.
+This donation included over 8,000 artifacts from the production's nearly 50-year run.
+Museum exhibitions have displayed costumes, photographs, and design materials from the production.

-As a side note, there was a world-wide rhinestone shortage that was supposedly precipitated by the 1981 Jubilee! showgirl revue's expansive costume application of the cut glass.
+A worldwide rhinestone shortage in 1981 has been attributed to the 1981 Jubilee! showgirl revue's expansive costume application of the cut glass.
 The show had ordered all the available rhinestones produced by Swarovski for their outfits and sets.